shkolnick-kun/bugurtos/doc/GettingStartedEN.md

 ##Interrupts.
 If you want to use BuguRTOS api inside interrupts, then you need to declare your Interrupt Service Routine (ISR) with **BGRT_ISR** macro.
 This macro gives a proper wrapper for user ISR.
 Real ISR should be as small as possible and use as little resources as possible.
-If you need to do some complex work, then you should use virtual interrupt for such work.
+If you need to do some complex work, then you should use virtual interrupt or atomic notification for such work.

 ####WARNING!!!
 Since BuguRTOS-1.0.0 no context switch is done on ISR enter!